 Impatiens, Xtreme Lavender. (if your area doesn't get downy mildew).
 There are other good impatiens in the Xtreme and Accent series but I find this color particularly attractive.
 And the plants are vigorous, quickly growing into a 8"-tall mound.

 Tomato, Early Girl.
 I've tried every darn tomato that's claimed to be the best-tasting: Brandywine, Cherokee Purple, Big Beef, Better Boy, and Park Whopper, and in the end, at least here in Oakland, Early Girl is always the best-tasting.
-If you like very small cherry tomatoes that do tend to crack, even better tasting is the yellow Sun Gold.
+If you like very small cherry tomatoes and don't mind their tendency to crack, even better tasting is the yellow Sun Gold.

 Kumquat, Fukushu.
 Whether or not you like the taste of kumquats, this is a most ornamental plant.
 In China, it's often grown in pots as seen here, but can grow in the ground in the Bay Area.

 Viola, Denim.
 This is my winter savior.
+(Also viola morpho.)
 When everything else is dull, ratty or dead, this is producing flowers like this on a disease-free, 8" plant.
 Available in six-packs for just a few bucks.

 Now, let's turn to the recommendations of the guest on my radio program, Dustin Strober.